 Porcelain Veneers vs. Resin Veneers

 A porcelain veneer is a thin, translucent shell of tooth-like material.
-Porcelain veneers are highly stain resistant and have the same light reflecting properties of natural teeth.
+Porcelain veneers are highly stain-resistant and have the same light-reflecting properties as natural teeth.
 Resin veneers are made using a biocompatible resin material that is applied directly to the tooth and sculpted into place.

-These dental veneers require little to no preparation to the tooth and are not permanent.
+These dental veneers require little to no preparation of the tooth and are customized for a natural and comfortable fit.
 Your dentist will help you decide which type of dental veneer is right for you.

 Dental Veneers may be used to: